 Drain cranberries, cherries and raisins, reserving liquid**

-Fill pans almost to top - Dip a spatula in rum and smooth the tops.
+Fill pans almost to top - smooth with a spatula.

 For larger size pans - baking time increases to 3-4+ hours.

 While still warm (not hot), pour ½ oz. rum over each cake.
 Let sit overnight.